Birthday cake

 Birthday desserts have been part of birthday celebrations in Western European nations since the center of the 19th century.
 However, the link between cakes & birthday celebrations may date lower back to ancient Roman instances.

-In classical Roman lifestyle, ‘cakes’ were once in a while served at unique birthdays and at weddings.
+In the classical Roman lifestyle, ‘cakes’ were once in a while served at unique birthdays and at weddings.
 These were flat circles crafted from flour and nuts, leavened with yeast, and sweetened with honey.

 In the fifteenth century, bakeries in Germany began to market one-layer cakes for customers’ birthdays further to cakes for weddings.
 During the 17th century, the birthdate cake took on its current form.